peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

  * <i>ed</i>: An arbitrary-precision number object.

  * <i>ec</i>: A context specifying the exponent range of arbitrary-precision numbers.
 Can be null.
-If AdjustExponent of the given context is  `true` true , a nonzero number is normal if the number's exponent (when that number is expressed in scientific notation with one nonzero digit before the radix point) is at least the given context's EMax property (e.g., if EMax is -100, 2.3456 * 10 <sup> -99 </sup> is normal, but 2.3456 * 10 <sup> -102 </sup> is not).
-If AdjustExponent of the given context is  `false` false , a nonzero number is subnormal if the number's Exponent property is at least given context's EMax property (e.g., if EMax is -100, 23456 * 10 <sup> -99 </sup> is normal, but 23456 * 10 <sup> -102 </sup> is not).
+If AdjustExponent of the given context is  `true`  , a nonzero number is normal if the number's exponent (when that number is expressed in scientific notation with one nonzero digit before the radix point) is at least the given context's EMax property (e.g., if EMax is -100, 2.3456 * 10 <sup> -99 </sup> is normal, but 2.3456 * 10 <sup> -102 </sup> is not).
+If AdjustExponent of the given context is  `false`  , a nonzero number is subnormal if the number's Exponent property is at least given context's EMax property (e.g., if EMax is -100, 23456 * 10 <sup> -99 </sup> is normal, but 23456 * 10 <sup> -102 </sup> is not).

 <b>Return Value:</b>

-Either  `true` true if the given number is subnormal, or  `false` false otherwise.
-Returns  `true` true if the given context is null or HasExponentRange of the given context is  `false` false .
+Either  `true`  if the given number is subnormal, or  `false`  otherwise.
+Returns  `true`  if the given context is null or HasExponentRange of the given context is  `false`  .

 <a id="IsQuietNaN_PeterO_Numbers_EFloat"></a>
 ### IsQuietNaN